 For the record:

 I think it's worth noting that Buck enjoyed some recognition from the Primetime Emmys for both seasons.
-A first season adventure -- "Ardala Returns" -- scored a nomination for 'Oustanding Art Direction For A Series' while another one -- "Flight Of The War Witch: Part 2" -- scored a nomination for 'Outstanding Costume Design For A Series.'
+(You read that right, kiddos: both the first season and second one -- the supposed bad one -- garnered positive critical attention #StopTheHate) A first season adventure -- "Ardala Returns" -- scored a nomination for 'Oustanding Art Direction For A Series' while another one -- "Flight Of The War Witch: Part 2" -- scored a nomination for 'Outstanding Costume Design For A Series.'
 During the second season, the second season opener -- "Hawk" -- scored a nomination for 'Outstanding Cinematography For A Series.'
 Another installment -- "The Dorian Secret" -- scored a nomination for 'Outstanding Costume Design For A Series.'
 Further, composer Bruce Broughton actually won the 1981 Primetime Emmy for his work on "The Satyr" with 'Outstanding Achievement In Music Composition For A Series (Dramatic Underscore).'"
+So there.

 Captain Power And The Soldiers Of The Future was one of the shows that I missed during its original run but was able to enjoy on video once is was released.
 (It premiered on this day in 1987.)
 And I was glad that I did find it because -- even though the effects were more than a bit cheesy even for its era -- the storytelling was mostly smart and compelling.
 Here's the series' premise as provided by our friends at IMDB.com: